-Answer: ESD Safe Smocks present a conductive, static shielding barrier between electrostatic discharges (ESD) emanating from your body and any electronics that you may be near.
+Answer: ESD Smocks present a conductive, static shielding barrier between electrostatic discharges (ESD) emanating from your body and any electronics that you may be near.
 Made with static dissipative fabric these garments also resist becoming charged with static electricity.

 First, let’s look at the “static shielding” properties.
 Anything that is a conductor potentially serves a “static shielding” function.
 Conductors shield static because they attract electrons.
 Once the electron is on the conductor, it can be grounded by the conductor.
 Grounding is what prevents static from accumulating on surfaces and ESD (electrostatic discharges).

-However, because a static control garment has conductivity built into it there is always the potential danger that the person wearing it can become an isolated floating conductor if they are not grounded.
+Since a static control garment has conductivity built into it there is always the potential danger that the person wearing it can become an isolated floating conductor if they are not grounded.